-Tarto Tropor Omocio Section 234 (1) & (2) To sign formal notices, orders or other documents made or issued by the Council other than those under seal and other than those specifically delegated to another officer: Any document relating to electoral registration or any Parliamentary or Local Election.
-Chief Executive All documents or categories of document for which provision is not made in relation to any other officer.
-Corporate Manager - Legal Services Any document authorising the payment or receipt of any sum of money.
-Executive Head of Finance The granting or refusal of planning permission, and any other documents or notice relating to building control or planning.
-Corporate Planning Manager or Head of Economy, Planning & Strategic Housing Any document relating to housing, including notices pursuant to relevant statutory provisions.
-Head of Economy, Planning & Strategic Housing and Head of Operational services Any document relating to environmental or public health including notices pursuant to relevant statutory provisions.
-Head of Operational Services Any document relating to a matter which is, or is likely to be, legally contentious or any statutory notice (including enforcement or stop notices) where specific provision is not made elsewhere in this scheme.
-Corporate Manager - Legal Services Any document of a category not specifically referred to above.
+Section 234 (1) & (2) To sign formal notices, orders or other documents made or issued by the Council other than those under seal and other than those specifically delegated to another officer: Chief Executive Any document relating to electoral registration or any Parliamentary or Local Election.
+All documents or categories of Corporate Manager - document for which provision is not Legal Services made in relation to any other officer.
+Any document authorising the Executive Head of payment or receipt of any sum of Finance money.
+The granting or refusal of planning Corporate Planning permission, and any other documents Manager or Head of or notice relating to building control or Economy, Planning & Strategic Housing planning.
+Any document relating to housing, Head of Economy, including notices pursuant to relevant Planning & Strategic statutory provisions.
+Housing and Head of Operational services Head of Operational Any document relating to environmental or public health Services including notices pursuant to relevant statutory provisions.
+Any document relating to a matter Corporate Manager - which is, or is likely to be, legally Legal Services contentious or any statutory notice (including enforcement or stop notices) where specific provision is not made elsewhere in this scheme.

+Any document of a category not specifically referred to above.

 The Authorised Officer responsible for the service in question, or in default thereof, the Corporate Manager - Legal Services

 Section 236 (10) To send copies of all byelaws made by the Council to the County Council.
 Corporate Manager - Legal Services Section 238 To certify a printed copies of Council byelaws.
 Corporate Manager - Legal Services Schedule 6 para.
 1 Deputy to electoral registration officer.
 Head of Democracy, Strategy & Partnerships Schedule 12 para.
 4(2)(b) To issue and serve summons to meetings of the Council.
 Head of Democracy, Strategy & Partnerships Schedule 12, para.
 4(3) To receive formal notification from councillors requesting that a summons be sent to an alternative address.
 Head of Democracy, Strategy & Partnerships Schedule 14, Para.
 25(7) Certification of copy resolutions under Para.
 25 of Schedule 14 of the Local Government Act, 1972.
-Head of Democracy, Strategy & Partnerships reports, minutes, records of executive \$ Head of Democracy, Strategy & Partnerships --- --
+Head of Democracy, Strategy & Partnerships